 Family Services Program

-The Department of Corrections (DOC) acknowledges the vital role families play in an inmate's life, and the reentry process.
+The Department of Corrections (DOC) acknowledges the vital role families play in an incarcerated individual's life, and the reentry process.
 It is the goal of the Family Services Program to identify the challenges faced by families impacted by incarceration, and to provide support and services relative to family needs.

 Research has shown maintaining and strengthening family ties positively affects post prison outcomes and decreases recidivism.
 Strengthening family ties helps individuals to effectively reenter the community, helps families reunify, and supports children by the inclusion of a positive role model in the household.
 Events and activities are planned to foster closeness between individuals under supervision and their families during critical times.